Cubs vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 105 hits with 19 doubles, two triples, 37 home runs and 67 walks.
-He has driven in 91 runs with one stolen base.
+- Matt Olson has recorded 106 hits with 20 doubles, two triples, 37 home runs and 67 walks.
+He has driven in 92 runs with one stolen base.

 Olson Recent Games